Get insider access

 9.1 Raw Performance

-The Corsair K70 MAX offers amazing raw performance with outstanding single-key and multi-key latency.
+The Corsair K70 MAX offers remarkably good raw performance with outstanding single-key and multi-key latency.
 It also has full n-key rollover and an effective update of 8000Hz that isn't bottlenecked by other latency components.
 Overall, this keyboard provides a consistent and responsive experience suitable for gaming in any genre at any competitive level.

 Pros